 SQL Server Managed Backup to Microsoft Azure

-Beginning with SQL Server 2016 Community Technology Preview 2 (CTP2), the procedures and underlying behavior of SQL Server Managed Backup to Windows Azure has changed.
+Beginning with SQL Server 2016, the procedures and underlying behavior of SQL Server Managed Backup to Microsoft Azure has changed.
 For more information, see Migrate SQL Server 2014 Managed Backup Settings to SQL Server 2016.

 Currently automating backups for multiple databases requires developing a backup strategy, writing custom code, and scheduling backups.
-Using SQL Server Managed Backup to Windows Azure, you can create a backup plan by specifying only the retention period and storage location.
+Using SQL Server Managed Backup to Microsoft Azure, you can create a backup plan by specifying only the retention period and storage location.
 Although advanced settings are available, they are not required.
-SQL Server Managed Backup to Windows Azure schedules, performs, and maintains the backups.
+SQL Server Managed Backup to Microsoft Azure schedules, performs, and maintains the backups.

 You can also encrypt the backups for additional security, and you can set up a custom schedule to control when the backups are taken.
 For more details on the benefits of using Microsoft Azure Blob storage for SQL Server backups, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service